EddieAPI/API-Demo/README.md

 ## Spot Websocket Demo

-According to the information you want to subscribechange the content of the params according to the websocket documentation, ex: "op" or "symbol".
+According to the information you want to subscribe, change the content of the params according to the websocket documentation, ex: "op" or "symbol".
 Execute the entire python file after adjusting the parameters.

 **WebSocket doc**